noamross/noamross.net/content/musings/2019-12-15-git-hosting-for-the-distraught-and-the-restless/index.md

 and the partially open-source GitLab (which can be self-hosted).
 [Gitea](https://gitea.io) is an open-source, non-commercial, and community managed self-hosted git hosting web server, written in Go.
-Forked from a one-person project called [gogs](https://gogs.io/), it is funded by both crowd funding and some corporate in-kind services.
+Forked from a one-person project called [gogs](https://gogs.io/), it is funded by both crowd funding and some corporate contributions.
 It's smaller and simpler than GitLab, and as a non-commercial service, less likely to be entangled to similar controversies.

 I've opted to set up a Gitea service on  [nearlyfreespeech.net](https://nearlyfreespeech.net) (NFSN), which I also use to host this blog.
-NFSN is a small private web hosting service that's optimized for tinkerers - support isn't great but they give you a great deal of control, including SSH access.
+NFSN is a small private web hosting service that's optimized for tinkerers - it requires some Linux knowledge but they give you a great deal of control, including SSH access.
 Using NFSN is pretty close to self-hosting in terms of setup, but you don't run your own hardware and it's probably cheaper (though not free), and a bit less hassle than running on some other cloud service, like EC2 (that you